Learn everything you need to know about snow with these snow facts for kids!

 Heavy snowfalls with high winds over 35 miles mph with limited visibility are called blizzards.
 Blizzards can be very dangerous.

 Heavy snow, wind, and frigid temperatures make it unsafe to be outside during a blizzard.
-It is important to stay inside and off the roads and wait until the blizzard passes.
+Staying inside and off the roads and waiting until the blizzard passes is important.

 When the weatherman predicts a blizzard is coming, people stock up on more cakes, candies, and cookies than any other food.
 This is because sweets make people feel comforted.